 Abstract:

 Annual migrations by juvenile Pacific Salmon (Oncorhynchus spp.) smolts are predictable and present opportunities for predators to aggregate and exploit these seasonal prey pulses.
-Within Chilko Lake, British Columbia, Canada, large-scale telemetry and stomach content analyses suggest the outmigration of Sockeye Salmon (Oncorhynchus nerka) smolts influences the movements and aggregations of Bull Trout (Salvelinus confluentus) that feed extensively on smolts during their outmigration.
-It is uncertain if these predator-prey patterns exist at finer spatial scales.
-We used Dual-frequency Identification Sonar (DIDSON) acoustic imaging to assess fine-scale predator-prey interactions between Sockeye Salmon smolts and Bull Trout over 10 days during the 2016 smolt outmigration.
-We found that smolt densities were correlated with feeding activity of Bull Trout upstream of a government installed fence used to estimate smolt numbers, consistent with observations at broader scales.
-Predator-prey interactions were also closely coupled with nocturnal migratory behaviors of Sockeye Salmon smolts, presumably to minimize predation risk.
-These results provide further evidence that the migrations of Sockeye Salmon smolts affect the behavior of Bull Trout and are important to this predator’s ecology and provides insight on the role of anthropogenic structures (e.g., counting fences) in mediating predator-prey interactions.
+The ability to observe predator-prey interactions can allow for identifying factors that may affect predation, for which Dual-frequency Identification Sonar (DIDSON) acoustic imaging may be suitable at identifying over fine scales.
+Within Chilko Lake, British Columbia, Canada, prior telemetry and stomach content analyses suggested the outmigration of Sockeye Salmon (Oncorhynchus nerka) smolts influences the movements and aggregations of Bull Trout (Salvelinus confluentus) that feed extensively on smolts during their outmigration, with highest consumption by Bull Trout captured at a government installed counting fence used to estimate smolt numbers, but assumes that feeding occurred at the site of capture.
+We used DIDSON to assess fine-scale predator-prey interactions between Sockeye Salmon smolts and Bull Trout over 10 days during the 2016 smolt outmigration.
+We found that smolt-Bull Trout interactions were correlated with smolt densities upstream the counting fence, consistent with acoustic telemetry and diet studies conducted in the system.
+Predator-prey interactions were also coupled with nocturnal migratory behaviors of Sockeye Salmon smolts, presumably to minimize predation risk during the daytime.
+These results demonstrate that the DIDSON technology can record interactions between migrating salmon smolts and their predators at a resolution that allows observations of variability in space and time, and provides insight on the role of anthropogenic structures (e.g., counting fences) in mediating predator-prey interactions.

 Introduction: